s-kling/CubingTools.de/README.md

 ## Key Features

 1. **Comprehensive Event Setup and Management**
-   - Select from a list of common cubing events or add custom events.
+   - Choose from a list of standard cubing events or create custom events.
-   - Define parameters like maximum competitors per group and automatically assign roles such as scramblers, judges, and runners.
+   - Set parameters like maximum competitors per group and automatically assign roles such as scramblers, judges, and runners.

 2. **Participant Tracking and Grouping**
    - Add competitors by name or WCA ID.